MaximMonin/rails-docker/README.md

 ## Installation
 1. Build rails Image.
 Use build.sh.
 You can use docker pull maximmonin/rails instead.
 2. Run prepare.sh to extract rails app directory from rails docker image to ./app
+3. Copy .env-example to .env and change to your site
 4. Start containters start.sh
 5. Postgres db will be created on first run.